The worst and best airlines for vegan food can break – or make – a vegan’s holidays!

 Travelling is stressful enough without having to starve for six hours or more on a plane.
 Personally, the food on a long haul flight makes a huge difference to me, which is why I’ve compiled this list of the best airlines for vegan food.

-Like American Airlines, United will not wow you with innovative flavours – you’re likely to get a lot of starchy food such as steamed chickpeas or lentil curries or mixed veggie rice with tofu (which, since it’s American, will be GMO.
-Yuk).
+Like American Airlines, United will not wow you with innovative flavours.
+You’re likely to get a lot of starchy food such as steamed chickpeas (yawn) or lentil curries (better, I guess) or mixed veggie rice with tofu (meh).
+Which, since it’s American, will be GMO.
+Yuk!

 Real life story from Jane about Delta Airlines

 Review: Main meal was plain rice, peppers and onions with a side salad… disappointing.
 Got served BUTTER twice.
 Had a poor vegan snack of a cucumber and tomato sandwich (pictured below) no spread or anything.
 Breakfast was a banana, bagel, jam and juice, no vegan margarine and no soya milk or milk alternative which was especially disappointing especially with the fact Starbucks are partnered with Delta.